 You can do this.

-Ashley Derlago is a Certified Exercise Physiologist and the Health Education and Lifestyle Coordinator at The Wellness Institute at Seven Oaks General Hospital.
+Ashley Derlago is a Certified Exercise Physiologist and Manager of Coaching Services at The Wellness Institute at Seven Oaks General Hospital.